joonkim0625/joonkim0625.github.io/_posts/2023-6-26-THM-Alfred.md

 so that I can keep continuing with the privilege that I had (I could not do it through the terminal - or I just did not know how to).

-It was very interesting to know about the token impersonation in the Windows system.
+It was very interesting to know/learn about the token impersonation in the Windows system.